Updated 1 March 2020

-I realize that this is a rather expensive unit, and if I hadn’t used it in my medical massage therapist’s office for a recurring injury and its pain, I would have hesitated even longer about buying my own.
-My research into sound healing and Sound Vitality’s 30-day money-back guarantee convinced me to purchase my own I-9, and I was saving the money to buy it when I learned that Sound Vitality allows you to make a purchase via PayPal Installment.
+I realize that this is a rather expensive unit, and if I hadn’t used it in my medical massage therapist’s office for a recurring injury and its pain, I would have hesitated even longer before buying my own.
+My research into sound healing and The Chi Institute’s 30-day money-back guarantee convinced me to purchase my own I-9, and I was saving the money to buy it when I learned that The Chi Institute allows you to make a purchase via PayPal Installment.

 You do not need a physician’s prescription or a medical massage license to purchase an Infratonic 9.
 I am not aware of any insurance companies’ covering the cost of the device, although you can purchase an I-9 with the funds in a Health Savings Account (HSA) if you have one.

 The Chi Institute

 My Infratonic 9 was purchased directly from The Chi Institute (formerly, Sound Vitality).
 I have not received any sort of compensation for this review.
 I did all the research on sound healing, ultrasound, infrasound, and Chi-sound machines myself, both before and after my Infratonic 9 was purchased.
 When I had some questions about the frequencies of the sound waves, I contacted The Chi Institute (Sound Vitality), and their Director told me the specific ranges of the sound waves, as well as why the Chaos mechanism was added to disrupt those sound waves for healing purposes.
 I learned everything else from my own research and my own experience with the Infratonic 8000 and the Infratonic 9, and that includes all the placement I used for pain relief and treatment.